valkyrie-fnd/valkyrie-site/docs/get-started/operations.md

 SSL termination and load balancing concerns should be implemented outside the application through standard infrastructure components.

+Valkyrie provides an HTTP endpoint `GET /ping`, which can be used for load balancer monitoring etc.

 ### Scaling

 Valkyrie is built as a stateless component and is scalable both horizontally by running many instances of the